Fee Basis: Debt Recovery

 Should the debtor fail to make payment having received our correspondence, we will need to bring a claim against them on your behalf.
 Subject to the complexity of the claim, we will usually be able to prepare the claim form and particulars of claim on your behalf and lodge it with the court.
 The charge for this is usually not more than £450 + VAT.

 If the nature of the claim is complex we may advise you to take counsel’s advice.
-We will engage counsel on your behalf and seek to agree a fee for you that is proportionate to the advice provided by counsel.
+We will engage counsel on your behalf and seek to agree a fee for you that is proportionate within the context of the dispute.

-A court fee will also be payable, which is based on the value of the claim in hand.
-You can check the likely fee using this link:- https://www.gov.uk/government/publications/fees-in-the-civil-and-family-courts-main-fees-ex50
+A court fee will also be payable, which is based on the value of the claim.
+You can check the likely fee using the link below.

 If a debtor defends the claim it will be necessary to comply with directions issued by the court and, often, to arrange representation at a court hearing.
 We charge for this element on a chargeable time basis, which means we record the time spent working on your matter and provide you with a breakdown of the same when delivering our bill of costs.
 It is not possible to fix our fee for this element since each directions order will vary in length and complexity.

-We will, if a hearing is required, brief counsel for you.
+If a hearing is required, we will brief counsel for you.
 We will ensure that counsel is suitably qualified and charges a fee proportionate to the matter in hand.
 As a general guide, you should budget £1,000 + VAT per hearing for our preparatory work and counsel’s attendance.

 Obtaining judgment in your favour does not guarantee payment.
 Enforcement of the judgment is often required and we charge for this element on a chargeable time basis, which means we record the time spent working on your matter and provide you with a breakdown of the same when delivering our bill of costs.
-We will, so far as possible, provide you with an estimate of the likely costs to be incurred before embarking on the enforcement process.
+As far as possible we will provide you with an estimate of the likely costs to be incurred before embarking on the enforcement process.